Jonahw21/CS-207-Final-Project/Testing/Readme.md

 The Arcade_button_test program is meant to use the serial output to verify that a button is properly wired and functioning.

 The Tone_testing program is meant to test a range of values for the tone function to produce specific notes.

+Final_build_simple_sounds is the program containing a working version of this project with the basic tone function.